 And commodities tend toward zero cost.

+AI is following the same trajectory, only faster.
 Each year the cost of useful reasoning drops.
 Each year the tools improve.
 Each year the gap between “having an idea” and “building something real” gets smaller.

 That is why this moment feels so exciting.
 For the first time in history, access to intelligence is becoming democratized.